Semantic-Aware Logical Reasoning via a Semiotic Framework: Benchmarks and Baselines

 \textbf{ProverQA} is a high-quality FOL reasoning benchmark created with the ProverGen framework, which combines the generative diversity of LLMs with the rigor of automated theorem proving.
 Each instance includes natural language statements, FOL translations, and formally verified reasoning chains.
 The benchmark is designed to test deductive consistency and the ability to align symbolic and linguistic representations.
 The dev set contains 1,500 examples evenly divided into easy (1--2 reasoning steps), medium (3--5 steps), and hard (6--9 steps) levels, providing a scalable and systematically validated environment for evaluating logical reasoning under increasing complexity.

-\textbf{RepublicQA} is a philosophical reasoning benchmark derived from Plato's Republic, featuring complex logical reasoning problems that require models to evaluate the correctness of philosophical statements given contextual premises.
-RepublicQA aims to assess models' capabilities in handling abstract philosophical concepts, moral reasoning, and classical logical arguments while maintaining high complexity in both language and reasoning patterns.
-The benchmark is carefully curated to reflect fundamental questions in western philosophy.
-Each example requires models to engage with sophisticated philosophical arguments, often involving conditional reasoning, moral principles, and abstract conceptual relationships.
-To ensure logical consistency, examples are structured around classical philosophical dialogues and arguments, requiring multi-step reasoning to determine whether conclusions follow from the given premises about justice, virtue, and political philosophy.
+\textbf{RepublicQA} is a philosophical reasoning benchmark derived from classical works in Western philosophy, including Plato's \textit{Republic} \citep{Plato-Republic2016republic}, Aristotle's \textit{Metaphysics} \citep{aristoteles-metaphysics-1966}, and the \textit{Nicomachean Ethics} \citep{Nicomachean-ethics-2019}.
+These traditions provide rich discussions of justice, morality, governance, virtue, and knowledge, yielding abstract propositions and structured counterarguments that are well suited for evaluating advanced reasoning.
+The benchmark presents complex logical problems in which models must judge whether philosophical statements follow from contextual premises.
+RepublicQA assesses the ability to engage with abstract concepts, moral and ethical reasoning, and classical argumentative patterns while preserving high complexity in both language and reasoning.
+Each example reflects foundational questions in Western philosophy and requires reasoning over conditional claims, normative principles, and abstract conceptual relations.
+To maintain logical consistency, the examples are organized around classical philosophical dialogues and argumentative structures that require multi-step reasoning to determine whether conclusions about justice, virtue, or political order are supported by the given premises.